It’s been said that the logic of this story is the logic of a dream — a nightmare.” – Orson Welles, “The Trial”

 And, the very fact of the Guard’s existence serves as ironclad proof that Bill Gates could quite easily hire one half of the working class — to kill the other half.
 A sobering thought.
 (And, yes, it’s happening right now.)

 Movie director, Billy Wilder — who made “Double Indemnity” (1944), “Some Like it Hot” (1959), and “The Apartment” (1960), saw Kafka’s parable as a cautionary tale, warning of the dangers of remaining idle, paralyzed and fearful — like the Man in the parable — who never even gets past the first door, but instead spends his entire life waiting — endlessly waiting — for justice that never comes!

 Billy Wilder believed it is wasteful to live a passive life — paralyzed and fearful — sitting idle — desperately hoping and anxiously waiting — for some obviously insurmountable obstacle to somehow suddenly become surmountable — when obviously it never will.

 The could just as easily have been Joseph K. descending the staircase — addressing the novel’s readers — all those wonderful people out there in the dark!
-And there we are — lying on the sofa — way past midnight — the lights out — and we see K. looking directly into the camera — “All right, Herr Kafka, I’m ready for my close-up!” #Kafkaesque
+In both instances — Norman Desmond and Joseph K. — we see lives spent waiting.
+And yet, there we are — lying on our dimly lit sofas — way past midnight — and we see Joseph K. looking directly into the camera — “All right, Herr Kafka, I’m ready for my close-up!” #Kafkaesque

 T H E E N D